Anarain248/Anarain248/README.md

 ### Hi there I'm Arjun Narain 👋

 I'm a software enginner that has a passion for learning new technologies and growing constantly.
-I graduated from an intensive 6 month Full Stack Software Engineering Bootcamp called App Academy.
+I graduated from an intensive 6 month Full Stack Software Engineering Bootcamp that covers JavaScript and Python called App Academy.
 I enjoy being creative and building unique web applications.
 I have experience building building full stack web applications using JavaScript, React.js, Redux, Python, Flask, Express.js, Sequelize, SQLAlchemy, HTML, and CSS.

 If you have any additional questions, I would love to hear from you!